Category:Subscribe

 I'm interested in:

-Want to learn more about how to implement CRediT (The Contributor Roles Taxonomy) at the journals you work with?
-This free webinar will dive into what you need to know about the emerging NISO standard, including the roles of editors and authors in upholding CRediT and the key benefits.
-All registrants get a link to the recording!
+Want to learn how to implement CRediT (The Contributor Roles Taxonomy) at the scholarly journals you work with?
+This free on-demand webinar covers what you need to know about the emerging ANSI/NISO standard, including the roles of editors and authors in upholding CRediT and the benefits.

 7 Examples of Great Digital Journal Promotion: New Edition